xiaotianzhang01/Efficient_Foundation_Model_Survey/README.md

-    author = {Xu, Mengwei and Yin, Wangsong and Cai, Dongqi and Yi, Rongjie and Xu, Daliang and Wang, Qipeng and Wu, Bingyang and Zhao, Yihao and Yang, Chen and Wang, Shihe and Zhang, Qiyang and Lu, Zhenyan and Zhang, Li and Wang, Shangguang and Li, Yuanchun, and Liu Yunxin and Jin, Xin andLiu, Xuanzhe}, month = {Feb.},
+    author = {Xu, Mengwei and Yin, Wangsong and Cai, Dongqi and Yi, Rongjie and Xu, Daliang and Wang, Qipeng and Wu, Bingyang and Zhao, Yihao and Yang, Chen and Wang, Shihe and Zhang, Qiyang and Lu, Zhenyan and Zhang, Li and Wang, Shangguang and Li, Yuanchun, and Liu Yunxin and Jin, Xin and Liu, Xuanzhe}, month = {Feb.},
     year = {2024}
 }